JulyMaker/AdventOfCode/2025/Answers.md

 Your puzzle answer was 173065202451341.

 Day 04<br>
-Your puzzle answer was.<br>
+Your puzzle answer was 1363.<br>
-Your puzzle answer was..
+Your puzzle answer was 8184.

 Day 05<br>
 Your puzzle answer was.<br>